 - The Institution of Engineering and Technology of the United Kingdom (IET)

 B Eng (Hons) equivalent to MEng (UK)

 - Engineering Accreditation Board, Singapore (EAB)

 - The Institution of Engineers, Singapore (IES)

-The normal period of study is 5 years.
-Students may be allowed to complete the course in not less than 4 years and in not more than 8 years.
+The normal period of study is 4 years.
+Students may be allowed to complete the course in not more than 6 years.
 The degree programme will leverage on active collaborative learning pedagogies to promote learning and teaching in both online and offline spaces.
 Technology-enriched classes empower adult learners to learn anytime, anywhere in order to strike a good balance between their work and study commitments, and at the same time fulfil their desire to obtain a professional degree.

 In the new knowledge-based economy, engineering has become increasingly multi-disciplinary.
 To better prepare our graduates for this new environment, the University has embarked on a major effort to further broaden the undergraduate curriculum.
 The aim is to produce engineers who are flexible across disciplines; who are not constrained by the boundaries between traditional disciplines but are able to apply their knowledge and skills to lead multi-disciplinary teams to solve increasingly complex problems; who are able to apply existing technologies in novel ways and to create new technologies for the future.

 The EEE curriculum focuses on broad-based training to provide flexibility of career choices and nurture lifelong learning.
 It strikes a judicious balance between breadth and depth to provide a solid foundation in the physical sciences and mathematics on one hand, and comprehensive training in electrical & electronic engineering on the other.
 Courses in the humanities and social science such as communication skills and management further broaden the training beyond the purely technical aspects of engineering, so as to better prepare our graduates for positions of management or to start up new companies on their own.